 Forestry operates a curbside brush chipping and pickup service Spring to Fall.
 It will begin on May 4, 2020 and will run until September 25, 2020.
-Beginning September 28, 2020, curbside branch pickup service will occur every other week during your recycling week through November 20, 2020 (Friday before Thanksgiving).
+Beginning May 4, 2020, service will occur every other week on your recycling day.
 You can find your recycling day by using the Moorhead Garbage and Recycling Information Search.

-After November 20th, curbside branch pickup service will be on a call-in basis only.
+After September 25, 2020, curbside branch pickup service will be on a call-in basis only.
 You may request brush pickup either on-line at Forestry, or by contacting us at 218-299-5422.
-Weekly curbside branch pickup service will resume on May 4, 2020.
+Biweekly curbside branch pickup service will resume on May 3, 2021.

 Brush Pickup Rules

 Curbside brush pick up service is available to homeowners who trim trees on their own property.
 Brush includes woody tree and shrub branches.
 If there is a problem preventing pickup of a brush pile, staff will leave a notice on your door.
 One pile no larger than 12 feet long, 8 feet wide and 4 feet high is collected at no charge every other week.
 Individual pieces must be 8" in diameter or smaller.
 Crews will chip up to a pile of this size.
 Any amount in excess of the dimensions will be chipped the next recycling day or you can take them to the compost site.
 If you have any concerns regarding the size of your pile of brush, please contact us at 218.299.5422.